 The most important are the kitchen, lounge, bathroom, bedrooms, and the outside.

 For more information on how to take great photos, read our blog: ‘How to create a great property advert’.

-If you’d rather leave it to an expert, our Complete package includes photos, a floorplan, and property descriptions.
+If you’d rather leave it to an expert, our easy Let Plus service includes photos, a floorplan, a to let board, deposit protection scheme registration, and property descriptions.
+It also includes a free pre-marketing visit.
 Our experts know exactly what to look for so they can show your property at its best.

 A floorplan helps find tenants

 Tenants have many needs, and they’ll want to know if your property can fulfil them.

 For example, a small family might need to know if a bedroom is big enough for siblings to share.
 For a group of sharers, on the other hand, the size and utility of each room might affect how much rent each pays.

 The layout of your property could be a game changer, which is why a floorplan is essential.
 If tenants view your property and realise the layout doesn’t suit their needs, it’s not only a waste of their time, it’s also a waste of yours.

 What’s more — unless you make some major refurbishments — the layout of your property is unlikely to change.

 This means you can use the same floorplan the next time you need to find tenants.
 Check out our easy Let Plus which includes this.